ParisaMohammadi9094/Fuzzy-Control-of-a-Wheeled-Mobile-Robot/README.md

 -Select the desired path type and problem type to simulate.
 -Observe the robot's trajectory and control behavior in the generated plots.

 **Contents:**
 -main.m: Main script for simulating robot control.
 -ref_path.m: Function to calculate reference paths for trajectory tracking.
 -fuzzy_controller.m: Function implementing fuzzy control for trajectory tracking.
 -supervisor_control.m: Function implementing supervisor control for trajectory tracking.
 -total_control.m: Function to calculate total control input based on fuzzy and supervisor control outputs.
+-saturation.m: Function to limit the input within a specified range to prevent control signal saturation.